Personal Injury Lawyers

 Personal injury lawyers focus their practice on cases related to psychological or physical injuries, such as those caused by a negligent physician or a drunk driver.
-They work to ensure that their client's rights are protected and that the client receives a fair settlement to compensate for his or her injuries.
+They work to ensure that their clients' rights are protected and that the client receives a fair settlement to compensate for his or her injuries.

-|Degree Level||Law degree (Juris Doctor)|
+|Degree Level||Bachelor's degree followed by a law degree (Juris Doctor)|

-|Key Skills||Strong speaking skills, analytical and organizational skills, knowledge of federal and state laws pertaining to personal injury|
+|Key Skills||Strong speaking, analytical, and organizational skills; knowledge of federal and state laws pertaining to personal injury|

 Source: *US Bureau of Labor Statistics

-Step 1: Earn a Bachelor's Degree
+Earn a Bachelor's Degree

-Step 2: Earn a Law Degree
+Earn a Law Degree

-Step 4: Take the Bar Exam
+Take the Bar Exam and the MPRE

+The third step to becoming a personal injury lawyer is to take and pass the bar exam.
 In order to practice law in most states, aspiring lawyers need to pass the bar exam (successful passage constitutes licensure and is called 'being admitted to the bar').
 There's no specific bar exam for personal injury lawyers; the exam is the same for all specialties.
 The format and content of this exam varies from state to state.
 In most cases, applicants are tested on state-specific and national laws.
 The bar exam must be taken in the state a personal injury attorney intends to practice.

+The fifth step to becoming a personal injury lawyer is to complete continuing education.
 Continuing education is required in most states for a personal injury lawyer to maintain bar status.
 A personal injury lawyer can continue his or her education through the Center of Professional Development offered by the ABA.
 Law schools may also offer continuing education courses.
 Additionally, continuing education can help a lawyer stay current with changes in laws and advances in the field.